flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 ## Python Dependencies

-TK - reorganize this section, fold into the other content
+TK - incorporate this section into rest of docs

 You can specify additional Python dependencies in your project by updating the `requirements.txt` file.
 This gives you the flexibility to use any